Encino Rideshare Accident Lawyer in Los Angeles County

-After a Rideshare Accident in LA, Give Us a Call
+After a Rideshare Accident in Encino or anywhere in LA, Give Us a Call

 We’ve noticed many rideshare drivers weaving dangerously on the roads, busy looking up direction for their next fare.
 A person driving faster than the speed limit, driving under the influence of drugs or alcohol, or becoming distracted is unacceptable – especially when that person is driving passengers.